Environmental Stewardship is one of our agency's Core Values.

-Here are ways Community Transit (and the riders we serve) help make as little impact on the environment as possible:
+Here are ways Community Transit and our customers help make as little impact on the environment as possible:

 - Each weekday, about 36,5911 transit riders remove vehicles from the roads we all use.

 - One person with a 20-mile round trip commute who switches from driving to public transit can reduce his or her daily carbon emissions by 20 pounds, or more than 4,800 pounds in a year.
 2